Chairperson: John R. Mantsch, Ph.D.

 BISC 7130.
 Human Gross Anatomy.
 5 cr. hrs.

 A human gross anatomy course including lecture and a cadaver dissection laboratory.
 Anatomy of the limbs, back, thorax, abdomen, pelvis, and head and neck is approached on a regional basis.
 Lectures emphasize regional anatomical relationships, functional aspects of the systems, and provide a guide to the dissections.
 Applies toward the Anatomy and Systems Content Area, but only 3 of the 5 credits apply toward the 33 credits required for the major.
-Prereq: PHTH major; or PHAS major only.
+Additional lab fee applies.
+Prereq: PHTH, PHAS or OCTH major.

 BISC 7150.
 Outbreaks, Epidemics and Pandemics.
 3 cr. hrs.

-Through case studies, discussion, group work and service learning students develop an understanding of how infectious disease epidemics occur, what can be done to control them and why control efforts succeed or fail.
+Through case studies, discussion, group work and service learning, students develop an understanding of how infectious disease epidemics occur, what can be done to control them and why control efforts succeed or fail.
 By exploring the characteristics of pathogens and human hosts that contribute to disease spread, students gain the knowledge and skills to understand the implications of newly emerging pathogens and are able to advocate for what needs to be done to prevent outbreaks.
 Applies toward the Diseases and Pathology Content Area.
-Prereq: Enrolled in the Biomedical Sciences Pre-Dental Enhancement program.
+Prereq: Enrolled in the BISC pre-dental enhancement program.